-These scholarships for 50 percent of tuition are awarded annually.
+These half-tuition scholarships are awarded annually to first-year applicants.
 Selection is based on demonstrated academic achievement and leadership capabilities.
-At Oxford, students must maintain a 3.2 grade-point average to continue as Faculty Scholars within the Emory University system.
-Outstanding sophomore students may be selected to receive these scholarships.
+At Oxford, students must maintain a 3.2 grade-point average to continue as Faculty Scholars.
+All students who apply for admission by December 15 are automatically considered for these awards and will be notified by February 1 if selected as a scholar candidate.
+Outstanding sophomore students also may be selected to receive these scholarships.